-- 1. Model basic setups:
+1. Model basic setups:

-- o Simulation period: 2008

-- o Anthropogenic emission: monthly CMIP6
+- Simulation period: 2008 - Anthropogenic emission: monthly CMIP6

-- Biomass burning emission: daily GFED4.1s is used in BASE and BBIH experiments; but daily FEER daily is used in BBEM (model experiments are described in section 2 below). - Adding the biomass burning emission injection height to your model (for BBIH experiment only) - A global, gridded (0.25 degree in horizonal dimension) file of percentage of biomass burning emission at each vertical layer with the dimensions of [longitude, latitude, altitude, month] will be available for participating modelers.
-The vertical resolution of the altitude dimension is 250 m, from surface to 6 km (total 25 altitudes).
-The vertical percentage profiles are originally created based on the 2008-2010 MISR plume height statistical data retrieved by the MINX tool from MISR data, reported as a function of 6 land cover types in 7 geographic regions for each month.
-These data were provided by Maria Val Martin (see Table S4 in Val Martin et al., 2018). - This gridded data is available at https://.... (we will provide to modelers soon) - Modelers will have to re-grid/interpolate this data to their own lon-lat-alt grid space in order to distribute the 3-D [longitude, latitude, time] biomass burning emissions (GFED4.1s) vertically.
-Then, at each model vertical level, you will multiple GFED4.1s emission with the fraction (%) provided by this data.
-The resulting biomass burning emission will be 4-D [longitude, latitude, latitude, latitude, latitude, time] as aircraft emission.
-Note that this step is actually something like you did when you re-gridded CMIP6 aircraft emission to your model resolution.
+- Biomass burning emission: daily GFED4.1s is used in BASE and BBIH experiments; but daily FEER daily is used in BBEM (model experiments are described in section 2 below). - Applying the biomass burning emission injection height profile data, misr\global\fire\injection\profile\2008.nc, to your model (for BBIH experiment only) - How to get it?
+This gridded profile data [longitude, latitude, altitude, month] for 2008 is available at https://croc.gsfc.nasa.gov/gocart/products/xchange/aerocom/aerocom3/m isr\global\fire\injection\profile\2008.nc - What it is?
+A monthly gridded global profile containing fraction (%) of biomass burning emission at each vertical layer for 2008.
+The horizonal resolution is 0.25 degree, and the vertical resolution is 250 m, from surface to 6 km (total 25 altitudes).

+For your information, the original data (a lookup table) was provided by Maria Val Martin (see Table S4 in Val Martin et al., 2018), based on the MISR plume height statistical data retrieved by the MINX tool from MISR data in 2008, reported as a function of 6 land cover types in 7 geographic regions for each month.

+How to apply it to your model?
+In order to distribute the 3-D [longitude, latitude, time] biomass burning emissions (GFED4.1s) vertically, modelers will have to re-grid/interpolate this gridded profile data to your own lon-lat-alt model grid.
+Then, at each model vertical level, you will multiple GFED4.1s emission with the fraction (%) provided by this gridded data.
+The resulting biomass burning emission will become 4-D [longitude, latitude, altitude, time], a similar structure as aircraft emission.
+In other words, this step is actually something like you did when you re-gridded CMIP6 aircraft emission to your model resolution.